139liu666/Cplus-SFML-GAME/README.md

 ## GamePlay
  The gameplay involves guiding a character through various levels, each with unique maps and monsters.
  Players can collect corresponding items—corn—as rewards, and reaching the final level constitutes victory.
+ Control：A moves left, D moves right, W jumps
+ Run:Click to generate main.exe to run the project
 ## Design Pattern
  This game uses two design patterns: **Factory pattern** and **Composite pattern**.
  --In Factory pattern, Map serves as an abstract base class or interface that defines the general characteristics of map terrain.